baruch112233/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The '11-directories_permissions' adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users without changing regular files
-The '12-directory_permissions' script creates a directory called my_dir with permissions 751 in the working directory The '13-change_group' script changes the group owner to school for the file hello
+The '12-directory_permissions' script creates a directory called my_dir with permissions 751 in the working directory The '13-change_group' script changes the group owner to school for the file hello The '100-change_owner_and_group' script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory